Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images: Proposed approach

 \subsection{Model parsing}

-The estimated fingerprint is expected to capture unique patterns generated from GM.
-Prior works adopted fingerprint for deepfake detection~\cite{2,3} and image attribution~\cite{11}.
-We go beyond those efforts by parsing the hyperparameters of GMs.
-As shown in Figure~\ref{fig:overview}, the parsing network consists of a shared encoder and separate branches for network architecture and loss function prediction.
+The estimated fingerprint is expected to capture unique patterns generated from a GM.
+Prior works adopted fingerprints for deepfake detection~\cite{2,3} and image attribution~\cite{11}.
+However, we go beyond those efforts by parsing the hyperparameters of GMs.
+As shown in Figure~\ref{fig:overview}, we perform prediction using two parsers, namely, cluster parser and instance parser.
+We combine both outputs for network architecture and loss function prediction.
+We will now discuss the ground truth calculation and our framework in detail.